- Awesome Music: Yes, indeed!

-- Polished Port: The PC port of RayStorm and RayCrisis has higher resolution than their arcade counterparts (at 640×480), and better sound effect quality than the PlayStation version (you can hear the sound of R-GRAY 2's laser beams and the ambient machine noise of Yggdrasil).
+- The PC port of RayStorm and RayCrisis has higher resolution than their arcade counterparts (at 640×480), and improved audible sound effects over the PlayStation version (e.g. you can hear sound of R-GRAY 2's laser beams and the ambient machine noise of Yggdrasil).
 Despite being released for Windows 95/98, both games runs quite well on modern systems (unless you're on Windows 8 or 8.1 where older DirectX support is botched, resulting in lower frame-rate with these games) and those with higher-end machines can enjoy the almost non-existent loading times.
 The only downside of the PC version of RayStorm that it lacks the optional TANZ soundtrack of the Extra Mode the console versions have and requires the disc to run the game, and RayCrisis' port is based on the PlayStation version which lacks co-op multiplayer.

-- The HD version of RayStorm may not have the PC version's superior sound quality, but the visuals has been nicely upgraded for HD and you have an unlockable R-GRAY 0 that plays like the RVA-818-X-LAY fighter from RayForce instead of an inferior R-GRAY 1 and the Difficult but Awesome R-GEAR to play around with, along with online leaderboards and sharable replays.
+- The HD version of RayStorm may not have the PC version's superior sound quality, but the visuals has been nicely upgraded for HD and you have an unlockable R-GRAY 0 that plays like the RVA-818-X-LAY fighter from RayForce instead of an inferior R-GRAY 1 and the Difficult, but Awesome R-GEAR to play around with, along with online leaderboards and sharable replays.
+Also, for those who live in North America and had to deal with Working Designs' Japanese-default-difficulty mockery, this port lets you complete the game on any difficulty you want, though at the expense of individual difficulty sliders for each stage.

 - Scrappy Mechanic: